hedgehogV/HT1621-lcd/README.md

 * `void backlightOff()`
 Turns off the backlight

-* `void batteryLevel(tBatteryLevel level)`
+* `void batteryLevel(uint8_t percents)`
-Accepts values from 0 to 3.
-Smaller values will be treated like 0, bigger values will be treated as 3.
-0 turns off the battery symbol.
-Values from 1 to 3 will be represented by the rectangles above the battery symbol.
+Accepts values from 0 to 100.
+Bigger values will be treated as 100.
+Battery charge represented by the rectangles above the battery symbol.

 * `void print(const char *str)`
 Print string (up to 6 characters)
-Allowed characters: capital letters, digits, space, minus.
+Allowed characters: letters, digits, space, minus, underscore.
 Not allowed characters will be displayed as spaces.
-See characters appearence in `Internal functioning` chapter
+See characters appearance in `Internal functioning` chapter

 * `void print(int32_t num)`
 Prints a signed integer between -99999 and 999999.
 Larger and smaller values will be displayed as -99999 and 999999

 * `void print(float num, int precision)`
 Prints a float with 0 to 3 decimals, based on the `precision` parameter.
 Default value is 3

+* `void print(int32_t multiplied_float, uint32_t multiplier)`
+Prints number with dot.
+Use it instead float.
+Float type usage may slow down many systems

 * `void displayOff()`
 Turns off the display (doesn't turn off the backlight)